Forcing bulbs: what does forcing bulbs mean and how to do it

-Forcing bulbs, simply requires mimicking the cold, dark conditions of winter (ideally at a temperature of between 1.5ºC and 10ºC) for around ten weeks to give the roots time to develop, before bringing them indoors where the warmth (above 15ºC) and light will fool the bulbs that spring has arrived so that they sprout and bloom around four to six weeks early.
+Forcing bulbs simply requires mimicking the cold, dark conditions of winter (ideally at a temperature of between 1.5ºC and 10ºC) for around ten weeks to give the roots time to develop, before bringing them indoors where the warmth (above 15ºC) and light will fool the bulbs that spring has arrived so that they sprout and bloom around four to six weeks early.
 The forced hyacinths that are sold commercially to flower in time for Christmas have been pre-chilled.
 You can do this yourself by keeping the bulbs for 12 weeks in the bottom of the fridge, but not all bulbs need this.

-Suitable plants for forcing
+Bulbs for forcing

 Muscari macrocarpum ‘Golden Fragrance’

 These choice bulbs are unusual and worth seeking out.
 The highly fragrant, greenish flowers turn a rich yellow with age.
 18cm.

 My queen of the dwarf iris.
 Bred in the 1960s by enthusiast EB Anderson, this pale-blue iris is long lived and even after forcing it is worth planting outside amid snowdrops and cyclamen.
 The flowers are wide and opulent, with sea-green veining and soft, yellow-blue tones.
 12cm.
 AGM.

 This scilla is lesser-known but more impressive than Scilla siberica.
 It has up to seven leaves and an abundance of flowers on each stem.
 15cm.
 Read our guide to growing scilla.

 Very free flowering bulb, and an usual primrose yellow.
 Will establish easily if planted out.
 7-10cm.
 Read our guide to growing crocus.